 This salad came from a collectors edition of Bon Appetit, highlighting Islands of the Mediterranean.
 It was published in 2002 (!) and has floated among my cookbooks ever since.

 Typically I boil enough potatoes and eggs to last for 3 or 4 days of this salad.
 Then at lunch time or for a light dinner, I can assemble the salad in just a few minutes.
-And just like another one of my favorites, Italian Pasta Salad, it’s portable for a picnic or a weekday lunch at your desk.
+It’s portable for a picnic or a weekday lunch at your desk.

 Italian Potato Salad